Financial Aid Policies

 Financial Aid and Satisfactory Academic Progress Policy

-Students attending Maine Maritime Academy and receiving financial assistance are expected to maintain academic progress towards a degree.
+Students attending Maine Maritime Academy and receiving financial assistance are expected to maintain academic progress toward a degree.
 The Satisfactory Academic Progress Policy is in compliance with Federal Student Aid Regulations.

 What is Satisfactory Academic Progress (SAP) Policy?

 Federal financial aid regulations require financial aid recipients to make progress toward earning their degree, stay above specific GPA minimums and to complete the degree within a maximum time-frame.
 You can lose eligibility if you are not doing well in your classes and/or frequently withdraw from classes and/or if it is taking you a very long time to earn your degree.
-If you are not meeting the minimum standards, even if you are allowed by our academic dean to continue your enrollment, you will have to do so without the benefit of financial aid.
+If you are not meeting the minimum standards, even if you are allowed by the Vice President of Academic Affairs to continue your enrollment, you will have to do so without the benefit of financial aid.

 What is Expected?